coltonlloyd/me_biomass/README.md

-# Computing and analysing ME-model predicted biomass compositions
+# Computing and analyzing ME-model predicted biomass compositions

 Scripts to reproduce results in "Computation of condition-dependent proteome allocation reveals variability in the macro and micro nutrient requirements for growth"